-All persons and entities who purchased or leased a new Class Vehicle in Iowa.
+All persons and entities who purchased a new Class Vehicle in Iowa.

-Iowa Consumer Frauds Act Class ("Iowa CFA Class")
+Iowa Consumer Frauds Act Class

-All persons and entities who purchased or leased a new Class Vehicle in Iowa for personal, family, or household purposes.
+All persons and entities who purchased a new Class Vehicle in Iowa offered for sale, or sold, primarily for personal, family, or household purposes.